 09. Quickly finish editing text

 When you're working with text boxes in Photoshop it can be frustrating to move between tools as your shortcut keys won’t work.
 A great little secret tip is that you can press cmd+Return on your keyboard to finish editing text and move focus outside the text field.
 This allows you to quickly select other tools using their shortcut keys as appropriate (e.g. V for the move tool).

 10. Organise your files properly

 It's easy to become sloppy with the way you name and organise files.
-But if you have to hand over your work to others, this can rebound on you, giving you a bad rep as people struggle to work out what's going on.
+But if you have to hand over your work to others, this can rebound and give you a bad rep as people struggle to work out what's going on.
 Follow our advice on how to organise your files properly here.